Fizzyhex/rbx-stamina-bar/README.md

 git clone https://github.com/Fizzyhex/rbx-stamina-bar.git
 ```

-2. Use [Rojo](https://rojo.space) to serve the project.
+2. Open up any Roblox place file and use [Rojo](https://rojo.space) to serve the project.
 This can be done via an IDE or by using the command-line tool.
 ```sh
 rojo serve default.project.json
 ```